PL-SQL-GROUP-WORK/PL-SLQ-Group-ClassWork/README.md

 - Executes it.
 EXECUTE IMMEDIATE

-AUTHORS COMMENTS:
+#AUTHORS COMMENTS:

-IRAKOZE NSUMBA Herve 28028: "I carefully reviewed the business rules and understood how triggers enforce access and logging policies.
+-IRAKOZE NSUMBA Herve 28028: "I carefully reviewed the business rules and understood how triggers enforce access and logging policies.
 I then implemented separate triggers for blocking unauthorized access and recording violations, testing them to ensure the system works as required."